CumulusNetworks/docs/content/sonic-202012/Routing-Configuration/Border-Gateway-Protocol-BGP.md

 - **Shortest Route Reflector Cluster List**: If a route passes through multiple route reflectors, prefer the route with the shortest route reflector cluster list.
 - **Highest Peer IP Address**: Preference is given to the route received from the peer with the highest IP address.

-SONiC provides the reason it selects one path over another in `vtysh` `show ip bgp` command output for a specific prefix.
+SONiC provides the reason it selects one path over another in the `show ip bgp network` command output for a specific prefix.

 When BGP multipath is in use, if multiple paths are equal, BGP still selects a single best path to advertise to peers.
 This path is indicated as best with the reason, although multiple paths might be installed into the routing table.